Seasonal Attractions: Tips for A Successful Opening Day

 • Post service alerts on your website

-I recommend having your staff collect phone numbers at the POS from all customers.
+We recommend having your staff collect phone numbers at the POS from all customers.
 This creates valuable marketing opportunities while also improving how you communicate with guests during their visit.

 However, there's a balance to consider: collecting phone numbers might slightly slow down the check-in process, even as it enhances your ability to communicate with guests.
 You'll need to evaluate your specific priorities to determine if this approach makes sense for your operation.